3.4 Syntax

 The order of the syntactic constituents varies between languages.
 When talking about word order, linguists generally look at 1) the relative order of subject, object and verb in a sentence (constituent order), 2) the order modifiers such as adjectives and numerals in a noun phrase, and 3) the order of adverbials.
 Here we will focus mostly on constituent word order.

-English sentences generally display a consisting of subject-verb-object (SVO) as in ‘the dog [noun] likes [verb] John [object]’.
+English sentences generally display a word order consisting of subject-verb-object (SVO) as in ‘the dog [noun] likes [verb] John [object]’.
 Mandarin and Swahili are other examples of SVO.
 About a third of all languages have this type of word order (Tomlin, 1986).
 About half of all languages employ subject-object-verb (SOV).
 Japanese, Turkish as well as the Indo-Aryan and Dravidian languages of India are examples of SOV word order.
 Classical Arabic and Biblical Hebrew as well as the Salishan languages of British Columbia employ verb-subject-object (VSO).
 Rarer are typologies such as verb-object-subject (VOS) as is found in Algonquin.
 Unusual word ordering can be employed for dramatic effect as in the object-subject-verb (OSV) word order of Yoda from Star Wars: ‘Powerful (object) you (subject) have become (verb).
 The dark side (O) I (S) sense (V) in you.’

 The Neurolinguistics of Syntax and Semantics